The ABCD of topological recursion: Low dimensional examples

 We will not attempt here at the classification of Airy structures supported by each of these Lie algebras.
 We rather look for a non-trivial example of quantum Airy structure based on $\mathfrak{l}_{q}$, keeping as many non-zero elements as possible, which illustrates the non-triviality of the problem of exhibiting finite-dimensional quantum Airy structures.
 We rename the variables $(x_0,x_0',x_1)$, and assign a $\mathbb{Z}_{2}$-degree $0$ to $x_0,x_0'$, and $1$ to $x_1$.
 We postulate the commutations relation of $\mathfrak{l}_{q}$ in the following form

 and look for a quantum Airy structure such that $L_0,L_0'$ have degree $0$ and $L_1$ has degree $1$.
-For the same Lie algebra, computations shows that the other choice of grading $(y_1,y_2,y_3) \mapsto (L_0,L_1,L_1')$ does not support non-trivial Airy structures.
+For the same Lie algebra, our computations have shown that the other choice of grading $(y_1,y_2,y_3) \mapsto (L_0,L_1,L_1')$ does not support non-trivial Airy structures.